adapter-hub/website/posts/2024/07/adapters-update-reft-qlora-merging-models.md

 model.train_adapter("qlora")
 ```

-Note you can easily swap out the adapter config here!
+This approach isn't limited to LoRA - you can easily swap out the adapter config here!
 You can not only train QLoRA, but also QBottleneck adapters, QPrefixTuning and more!

 For a full guide, check out our [Notebook tutorial for quantized fine-tuning of Llama](https://github.com/Adapter-Hub/adapters/blob/main/notebooks/QLoRA_Llama_Finetuning.ipynb).